andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 <br/>
 <small>Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store</small>

-## Aura Customer Metrics
-Customers are very busy adding photos and videos to their frames on Christmas Day.
-Peak upload rate was nearly 6 million photos and videos per hour!

-The end of the year has a flurry of activity.
-From December 22 to December 31, customers added 100 million photos.
-Looking back at all of 2025, customers added over 1 billion photos and videos!

 ## Reflecting back on the plan
 Some of the key contributors to successfully delivering reliable Postgres:
-1. Having an extensive test suite and continuous integration (CI) to catch regressions as code was refactored, along with PR reviews
+1. Having an extensive test suite running tests continuously (CI) helping catch regressions as code was refactored, along with PR reviews from seasoned team members
-1. As we heavily refactored, releasing small chunks at a time enabled easier PR reviews and post-release monitoring for errors
+1. As refactorings happened in large batches, slicing out a smaller chunks as smaller PRs for easier review, and less risk as releases
-1. Using canary releases to release high impact changes to single instances at a time to validate correctness beyond the test suite and reviews.
+1. Using a canary release process for widespread changes, released to a single instances vs. the whole fleet, helped to validate correctness for issues that were hard to verify outside of the production environment
-1. Having an extensive pre-production load testing mechanism to validate the accumulated changes under high load
+1. Having an extensive pre-production load testing capability to validate the accumulated changes under high load, across most of the API surface area of the platform, drilling into performance regressions identified in load testing
-1. Having a large AWS infrastructure budget 😅 to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily, in part thanks to being a profitable company and having beloved products!
+1. Having a large AWS infrastructure budget 😅 to work with and strategic spending, in order to over-provision instance sizes and IOPS temporarily to gain more reliability, thanks in part to being a profitable company!
-1. Having a very comprehensive set of CloudWatch metrics, dashboards, web and Postgres logs for analysis ([AWS Athena](https://aws.amazon.com/athena/)), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability ([PgAnalyze](https://pganalyze.com)), to empower engineers with information
+1. Having comprehensive CloudWatch metrics, dashboards, web, and Postgres logs for analysis ([AWS Athena](https://aws.amazon.com/athena/)), time-series metrics galore (formerly StatHat), and best-in-class Postgres observability ([PgAnalyze](https://pganalyze.com)), to empower backend engineers with data access layer visibility
-1. Having experienced, long-tenured infrastructure colleagues to guide and review changes, generously share their knowledge, and promote a disciplined, focused engineering culture
+1. Having experienced, long-tenured colleagues to guide and review changes, focusing on high leverage opportunities, while generously sharing their knowledge.

 ## Thank You and Looking Forward
-The biggest payoff for this effort was seeing Postgres operate reliably for customers and the business through the peak traffic holiday season!

-In addition to that, it was rewarding to work with great current engineers and benefit from the accumulated scalability engineering work past engineers contributed, this success was a shared success by all involved.
+While the biggest payoff was seeing that Postgres operated reliably through the peak traffic holiday season, it was also rewarding to work with great engineers currently on staff and benefit from all the accumulated scalability engineering practices injected into the codebase over many years.

-For 2026 we’re forming our plans now to further improve reliability, scalability, and cost efficiency.
+For 2026 we’re forming our plans to further improve reliability, scalability, and cost efficiency.

-If these types of posts are interesting to you, please consider subscribing to my blog or buying my book (links below).
-If you've got any questions about Aura frames, hit me up!
+If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.
 If you're an engineer interested in working on these types of challenges, please get in touch.

 Thanks for reading!